Continuous Wigner-Mott transition at $\nu=1/5$: Structure factors

 Of note is the fact that the 2-FP and 4-FP data are indistinguishable in the WM and intermediate phases, while in the metallic phase the 4-FP data has considerably more structure.
 These additional peaks occur at other (incommensurate) momenta for which 2-particle scattering events can occur between any of the 4 Fermi points.

-Additionally, to support our claims that ${\rm SF}\sim|k|$ in phases where the associated sector is gapless, in Fig.~\ref{fig:zoom} we show a zoom-in to small-$k$ for the structure factors shown in Figs.~\ref{fig:twolegpanel} and~\ref{fig:derivatives}.
+Additionally, to support our claims that ${\rm SF}\sim|k|$ in phases where the associated sector is gapless, in Fig.~\ref{fig:zoom} we show a zoom-in to small-$k$ for the structure factors shown in Figs.~2,~\ref{fig:derivativesN} and~\ref{fig:derivativesS}, on both a linear and a log-log scale.
 Colors are defined to be consistent with the previous graphs.
 While an MPS can never have proper ${\rm SF}\sim|k|$ behavior, we see that the gapless phases exhibit approximately linear behavior up to a certain momentum scale, below which it crosses over to quadratic behavior.
 In particular, note that the red $\S_k$ curves exhibit this feature for both the 2FP and 4FP data, while the green $\S_k$ curves show pronounced quadratic behavior.
 This is indicative of the spin gap in the Luther-Emery liquid phase.
 By contrast, both the green and red $\N_k$ curves are linear for the 2FP and 4FP data points.

+In Fig.~\ref{fig:zoom}, note that the $\S_k$ plots in the FL regime display a finite $k=0$ value.
+This spurious symmetry-breaking arises due to the tendency of finite-$\chi$ MPS to break symmetries in order to reduce entanglement entropy~\cite{jiang2012,jiang2013,kiely_conservationlaws_2022}.
+We observe this effect in both 2 and 4-Fermi-point systems on the XC2 geometry (the symmetry-breaking is much smaller in the 2FP case), and we verify that $\S_{k=0}$ vanishes as $\chi\to\infty$.